 What is PFLAG?

 This website and resources were donated by www.IAmGay.co.za as a initiative for PFLAG Members to get involved and to lead the future in South Africa.
-We currently also sponsoring 4 Pride Websites and are actively involved projects in the GLBT Community.
-We created the medium for you to communicate through and recruiting members to run this process on a national and regional level in South Africa.
+We currently also sponsoring 4 Pride Websites and are actively involved in other projects in the GLBTI Community.